 “I, too, am grateful for Paul’s leadership,” said Executive Director Steve Friedlander.
 “The Carmel Bach Festival has a strong national reputation, longevity, broad community support, a solid financial foundation, talented musicians, artistic relationships that span the globe, and the unparalleled scenic beauty of Carmel.
 Our momentum continues to build, and we look forward to a search process that will identify an outstanding new artistic leader and will capture the imagination and involvement of our musicians and patrons.”

-The Festival is continuing to prepare a fantastic 2020 season July 18—August 1 and an exceptional 2021 Festival that honors Paul Goodwin’s leadership, July 17—July 31, 2021.
+The Festival is planning an exceptional 2021 Festival that honors Paul Goodwin’s leadership, July 17—July 31, 2021.